 Why Is Medical School More Expensive Than Ever?

 The rising cost of medical school tuition is part of a larger trend.
-It is estimated that the cost of college tuition and fees at private nonprofit four-year institutions in America grew at a rate of just over 2% from the 2019-2020 to 2020-2021 school years.
+It is estimated that the cost of college tuition and fees at private, nonprofit, four-year institutions in America grew at a rate of 3.5% from the 2021-2022 school years.

 So what is driving the price increase?
-In general, college tuition has increased dramatically in the past 30 years or so, while wages have grown at a much slower rate.
+In general, college tuition has increased dramatically in the past 30 years, while wages have grown at a much slower rate.
 But what’s behind the dramatic uptick in college prices?
 The potential answer is two-fold.
 One factor is the demand for a college education has also dramatically risen over the last three decades.

 Another factor more pertinent to public universities: a decline in state funding.
 It’s been observed in multiple states that as the education budget gets stripped, tuition costs paid by students also rises.
 And while lawmakers likely understand such a correlation exists, as long as federal financial aid is so freely available for students, there is likely little incentive to digress from such cuts.

 How Long Does Paying for Med School Take?